kchiranjewee63/distributed-naive-bayes/README.md

    a.
 Loads the learned parameters.

    b.
-Provides an HTTP API that receives a text as input, processes it using the Naive Bayse algorithm and returns the sentiment score to the client as a response.
+Provides an HTTP API that receives a text as input, processes it using the Naive Bayse Ensemble and returns the sentiment score to the client as a response.